 Doctor Sleep is about grappling with the past, which is fitting for a follow-up to a major horror classic.
 Through alcohol, Dan was able to elude his past for years, but now that he’s given up the destructive habit, his demons, quite literally, come back to haunt him.
 The True Knot may be the new villains in town, but the specters of the Overlook aren’t finished with Dan either, and reliving the imagery from the original, whether it be the woman in the bathtub or the elevator doors pouring blood, is as chilling as it is thrilling.
 It’s not just nostalgia at play either, as Flanagan takes bold choices with the film’s third act that pay off handsomely, especially for King fans.

 Audiences expecting a direct sequel to The Shining will likely be disappointed as it veers more into sci-fi than horror, and its runtime threatens to test the patience of the average moviegoer, but those looking for a departure from your typical run-of-the-mill Stephen King adaptation will be pleasantly surprised.
 Doctor Sleep is a welcomed delve into the weirder side of King, with an excellent performance from McGregor grounding the wackier elements, and a thoughtful, ambitious approach from Flanagan complimenting the novel’s strong suits.
-It’s a modest success as a sequel, an adaptation, and a strong sci-fi/horror film in its own right.
+It’s a modest success as a sequel, a strong adaptation, and a solid sci-fi/horror film in its own right.